 In 2018 it was renamed the University of Bolton Stadium.

 Fans and visitors to the town are welcome to look behind the scenes at the stadium.
 The tour includes visits to the players’ dressing rooms, officials’ changing rooms, managers’ dug-outs, press box, and the media interview room.

 Away supporters are seated in the South Stand.
 Sections allocated depend on the opposition and the level of support.
 Teams with a big following may be allocated both tiers.
-For other matches, the end is shared with home supporters.

 The West Stand is home to the main entrance, ticket office, players’ entrance, dressing rooms, players’ tunnels, and managers’ dug-outs.